 While this might seem a little difficult, there are certain approaches you can use to maintain their interest and achieve optimal success.

-In this article, we at Draper Realty will discuss a few tips on how to make your

-  property listing more compelling to attract more prospects.
-These tips will help

-  you attract suitable prospects to your Norman rental property.
+In this article, we at Draper Realty will discuss a few tips on how to make your property listing more compelling to attract more prospects.
+These tips will help you attract suitable prospects to your Norman rental property.

-  A good picture is a powerful tool that can be used to capture the attention of

-  your audience.
-Studies have shown that most prospects spend the majority of

-  their time looking at pictures when searching for a new rental to live in.
+A good picture and video tour are powerful tools that can be used to capture the attention of your audience.
+Studies have shown that most prospects spend the majority of their time looking at pictures when searching for a new rental to live in.